omarisrafil/Webstore/README.md

 # Webstore
-A store website using java (Servlets and JSP), MSSQL as database
+A store website using java (Servlets and JSP), Apache and MSSQL as database